usama-nadeem-turing/swe_bench_few_shots_study/README.md

 ## Notes

 - The scripts use Flash Attention 2 if available, falling back to eager attention if not
+  - Flash Attention is automatically installed on Linux/Mac systems for better performance
+  - On Windows, the code will fall back to standard attention
 - Models are loaded in bfloat16 precision by default to save memory
 - Intermediate results are saved periodically to prevent data loss
 - The code includes robust error handling for model loading with multiple fallback options